Richard Whitney (financier)

-Richard Whitney (August 1, 1888 – December 5, 1974) was an American financier, president of the New York Stock Exchange from 1930 to 1935.
+Richard Whitney (August 1, 1888 – December 5, 1974) was an American financier and president of the New York Stock Exchange from 1930 to 1935.
 He was later convicted of embezzlement and imprisoned.

 Early life

 Whitney was born on August 1, 1888, in Boston, Massachusetts.
 He was a son of Elizabeth Whitney, who was a daughter of William M. Whitney, and George Whitney Sr. His father, a descendant of John Whitney, was president of North National Union Bank.

 Richard and his older brother George Whitney Jr. (who later married Martha Beatrix Bacon, daughter of U.S. Secretary of State and Ambassador to France Robert Bacon) were educated at Groton School (where he was captain of the baseball team and school prefect) and Harvard University (where he was tapped for membership in the Porcellian Club).

 Career

 Sen. Burton Wheeler (left) greets Whitney in 1937.

 On October 24, 1929, Black Thursday, he attempted to avert the Wall Street crash of 1929.
 Alarmed by rapidly falling stock prices, several leading Wall Street bankers met to find a solution to the panic and chaos on the trading floor of the New York Stock Exchange.
 The meeting included Thomas W. Lamont, acting head of Morgan Bank; Albert Wiggin, head of the Chase National Bank; and Charles E. Mitchell, president of the National City Bank of New York.
 They chose Whitney, then vice president of the Exchange, to act on their behalf.

 With the bankers' financial resources behind him, Whitney went onto the floor of the Exchange and ostentatiously placed a bid to purchase 25,000 shares of U.S. Steel at $205 each, a price well above the current market.
 As traders watched, Whitney then placed similar bids on other "blue chip" stocks.
 This tactic was similar to a tactic that had ended the Panic of 1907, and succeeded in halting the slide that day.
 The Dow Jones Industrial Average recovered with a slight increase, closing with it down only 6.38 points for that day.
 In this case, however, the respite was only temporary; stocks subsequently collapsed catastrophically on Black Tuesday, October 29.
 Whitney's actions gained him the sobriquet, "White Knight of Wall Street."